Number 1 in the UK for Medicine (The Complete University Guide 2025)

 Read about the foundation programme on the UK Foundation Programme website.

-If you’re graduating from 2025 onwards, you’ll need to take the Medical Licensing Assessment (MLA).
+Those graduating from 2025 onwards, will need to take the Medical Licensing Assessment (MLA).

 This is a test introduced by the General Medical Council to test the core knowledge, skills and behaviours needed to practise safely in the UK.